xbeat/Machine-Learning/README.md

 Introduction to Vision Transformer (ViT)

 The Vision Transformer (ViT) is a groundbreaking model that applies the Transformer architecture, originally designed for natural language processing, to computer vision tasks.
 It treats images as sequences of patches, enabling the model to capture global dependencies and achieve state-of-the-art performance on various image classification benchmarks.

+## Introduction to Supervised and Unsupervised Machine Learning

+Introduction to Supervised Learning Classification

+Supervised learning classification involves training models to categorize data into predefined classes using labeled examples.
+This fundamental approach requires preparing training data where each instance has a known target class, enabling the model to learn decision boundaries for future predictions.

 ## Comprehensive Guide to Python List Methods